Institute for Global Citizenship Student Council (IGCSC) Charter

 Article 2) Member Duties

-- Minute-taker(s) and Membership Manager(s)—duties include careful note taking of every meeting and sending minutes to email list.
+- Secretary - duties include careful note taking of every meeting and sending minutes to email list.
 If a meeting is missed the minute taker shall be responsible for finding a replacement in advance.
 Duties also include keeping attendance, keeping track of which bodies are represented, and working with representative groups to ensure participation.

-- All positions will be formally approved by the members but are voluntary in nature.
-Should a volunteer not step up, a nomination process should proceed.
+- All positions will be formally approved by the members through a voting procedure.
+Interested parties may nominate themselves for one of the 5 leadership positions.
+Should a volunteer not set up, a nomination process should proceed.
 Nominees may refuse nominations.

-- Representatives to outside committee or sub-committees will be volunteer-based and formally approved by the members.
+- Ambassadors to the IGC will be volunteer-based and formally approved by the members.

 Article 3) Quorum, Decision Making, and Amending the Charter